How Driverless Vehicles Could Harm Professional Drivers Of Color

 Driverless cars could transform the way our country moves, potentially making roads more efficient and possibly saving lives because of fewer traffic accidents.
 But for all the benefits of a driverless future, this next-generation transportation is threatening the livelihood of America's professional drivers, including scores of people of color.

 New research from the Center for Global Policy Solutions shows about 3 percent of all workers in the U.S. are in driving jobs.
 Truck, delivery and tractor drivers are still the most common jobs in most states.
-The study, supported by the Ford Foundation, found that while 62 percent of the nation's 4.1 million driving jobs are held by white Americans, many African-Americans, Latinos and Native Americans rely on them since the median annual wages they earn are higher than in non-driving jobs.
+The study, supported by the Ford Foundation, found that while 62 percent of the nation's 4.1 million driving jobs are held by white Americans, many African-Americans, Latinos and Native Americans rely on them since the median annual wages they earn are higher than in nondriving jobs.

 "These are important living-wage, if not middle-class jobs for people of color," said Maya Rockeymoore, president of the Center for Global Policy Solutions.
 "If these jobs go away, you've got a significant percentage of the African-American workforce [4.23 percent] who would be negatively affected."

-African-American professional drivers earn a median annual wage nearly $2,500 higher than those in non-driving jobs.
+African-American professional drivers earn a median annual wage nearly $2,500 higher than those in nondriving jobs.
 Latino drivers earn $5,800 more, and Native American drivers earn $2,000 more.
-The study also found that non-white bus drivers, taxi drivers and chauffeurs actually make more than their white counterparts.
+The study also found that nonwhite bus drivers, taxi drivers and chauffeurs actually make more than their white counterparts.

 But technology and transportation companies are actively developing autonomous alternatives for everything from delivery trucks to taxis.

-Rockeymoore believes that while policymakers are thinking about automation in terms of safety and innovation, they are not paying enough attention to how it'll affect the labor market.
+Rockeymoore believes that while policymakers are thinking about automation in terms of safety and innovation, they are not paying enough attention to how it will affect the labor market.

 "We don't necessarily think that standing in the way of automation is the answer," Rockeymoore said.
 "At the same time, there needs to be a focus on strengthening the social insurance and safety-net systems in our nation to make sure workers and their families don't fall through the cracks."